 Ease of Adjustment

-The Insanity received its lowest score in this category, as it did not have any compactibility to speak of.
-However, if you're interested in a high-performance paddle, we feel that the KIALOA delivers a quality blade, and it is worth the extra hassle of hauling around a longer paddle.
-For users with small cars, this is not the right choice for you.
-However, we were able to fit this product into a variety of station wagons and SUVs.
+The Insanity has a one-piece shaft that doesn't break down.
+However, if you're interested in high-performance, we feel that the Kialoa is worth the extra hassle of hauling around a longer paddle.
+For users with small cars, this might not the be right choice for you although we were easily able to fit this paddle into a variety of station wagons and SUVs.
 We even fit all of the paddles in a 2-door hatchback with the handles of the paddles reaching into the front seat.